kkasaija/ruby-capstone-gproject/README.md

 To get a local copy up and running, follow these steps.

 ### Prerequisites
+- Text Editor (VScode, Atom, Sublime text, etc)
+- Basic knowledge of ruby

 In order to run this project you need:

- > - install ruby
+ - install ruby
- > - Signup to Github
+ - Signup to Github

 ### Setup